ratherpixelate/ratherpixelate/README.md

-WHAT U LOKKING AT?
+WHAT U LOOKING AT?
 Dont judge me i'm justaboy
 - Discord me justaboy9095 for collaborations (If me free)

 <!---